 Pelé could have a World Cup record book all to himself.
 As well as being the only player to win three World Cups, he is also the youngest goal scorer; youngest hat-trick scorer; youngest scorer in the final (and youngest player in the final); is responsible for the most goals scored in all finals; and has played in the most tournaments when scoring at least one goal.

 On the international stage, the Olympic gold medal for football remained until the 2016 Olymipcs the only major soccer title never to be won by Brazil, having lost in three men’s finals and two women’s finals, the most recent being the men losing to Mexico at Wembley during the London Olympics in 2012.
 But in 2016 it beat Germany in the final at the Maracanã and in 2021 Brazil retained its Olympic title in Tokyo beating Spain in the final.

 While Brazilians restrain their nationalistic tendencies for the World Cup, regional and club tendencies come to the boil every week in a display of joy that is unknown in most other soccer playing nations.
 Going to see a game of football in any stadium in Brazil is fun.
 Violence is rare between Brazilian fans, everything generally being done in good humour and visitors welcomed with open arms to join in this celebration of national passion and pride.

 There are two national soccer tournaments played in Brazil each year.
 The Brasileirão (Brazilian Championship) is played for by the country’s top 20 clubs between March and early December.
-The current champion (2019) is Flamengo.
+The current champion for 2021 is Atlético-MG.
 The six top clubs from the championship will then go on to play other South American teams for the Copa Libertadores, while the next six top finishers in the Brasileirão play the Copa Sudamericana (South American Cup).